J has less than 2 weeks of this school year left! And I know some kids are already on school summer holidays…eek!

 The key thing about it is that in the dark in a new room it creates a familiarity.
 A new room, even if you leave a side light on, can be a bit scary to a little one or someone with sensory impairments or anxiety, but the stars make a dark room feel like home.

-We also tend to bring an iPod with familiar bedtime routine music to help settle both EJ and her brother.
+We also tend to bring an iPod with familiar bedtime routine music to help settle both J and W.

 Off Road Buggy